slevy511/ML-Data-Science-Projects/README.md

 # ML-Data-Science-Projects
-A collection of recent Machine Learning/Data Science projects for my SRI Lab application
+A collection of recent Machine Learning/Data Science projects for my SRI Lab application.
+Hello Sven, Alex, and John! :)

 Table of Contents